Mazda CX-5 Performance

 Acceleration and Power

-The base Mazda CX-5 Sport is powered by a 2.0-liter four-cylinder engine that generates 155 horsepower.
-With this engine, a six-speed manual transmission is standard and a six-speed automatic is optional.
-Touring and Grand Touring trims feature a 2.5-liter four-cylinder engine that produces 184 horsepower and is paired with the six-speed automatic.
-Front-wheel drive is standard and all-wheel drive is available.
-A front-wheel drive CX-5 with the base engine and automatic transmission returns an EPA-estimated 26/32 mpg city/highway, and fuel economy with the larger engine is nearly the same, at 25/32 mpg.
-The CX-5's fuel economy is good for the class.
+The 2016 CX-5 is equipped with a 2.0-liter four-cylinder engine that makes 155 horsepower.
+A six-speed manual transmission is standard, and a six-speed automatic is available.
+Touring and Grand Touring trims come with a 2.5-liter four-cylinder engine that produces 184 horsepower and is mated with the six-speed automatic transmission.
+The EPA estimates that the base CX-5 gets up to 26/35 mpg city/highway, which is excellent for the class.

-- "Equipped with the base 2.0-liter engine, the Mazda CX-5 offers competitive power on paper, but out in the real world, it just doesn't feel that strong during merging and passing maneuvers.
-For the majority of small crossover shoppers, the 2.5-liter four-cylinder (which is standard on most trims) is a much better choice given its superior power and minuscule fuel economy penalty." -- Edmunds
+- "Equipped with the base 2.0-liter engine, the Mazda CX-5 offers competitive power on paper, but it just doesn't feel that strong during merging and passing maneuvers in the real world.
+For the majority of small crossover shoppers, the 2.5-liter four-cylinder is a much better choice given its superior power and virtually identical fuel economy.
+Furthermore, the six-speed automatic shifts quickly and smoothly and is one of the most responsive transmissions in this class.
+Mazda still makes a very good manual transmission, but given that it's only available with the 2.0-liter engine, its appeal is quite limited." -- Edmunds

 Handling and Braking

-- "Easily the most striking thing about the 2015 Mazda CX-5 is its athletic character.
-Even if you're just looking for a small crossover to drive to work every day, you'll notice that its brakes, suspension and steering are uncommonly capable for a vehicle in this class.
-It's an enjoyable vehicle to run errands in, and if you happen to turn onto a road with twists and turns, the CX-5 can be downright fun.
-On the highway, the Mazda rides just as comfortably as most other crossovers." -- Edmunds
+- "Easily the most striking thing about the 2016 Mazda CX-5 is its athletic character.
+Even if you're just looking for a small crossover to drive to work every day, you'll notice that its steering, brakes and suspension are uncommonly capable for a vehicle in this class." -- Edmunds

 - "As before, steering feel, handling balance, ride control, and braking feel are all beyond the norms for this class." -- Popular Mechanics (2014)